jonlambert/react-propose/README.md

 # React Propose

+Props, composed.

+This package exposes a tiny (465 b), 0 dependency helper function allowing you to compose props from a parent component.
+Promoting ease of composition - drill down layer by layer by refining each prop, with full TypeScript support.

 _Note: Project is under active development_

-This package exposes a tiny (465 b) helper function allowing you to compose props from a parent component.
-Promoting ease of composition - drill down layer by layer by refining each prop, with full TypeScript support.
+TODO:

+- [x] Decorate functional components
+- [ ] Support forwarding refs
+- [ ] Support intrinsic elements

 ```tsx
 // Given a base component...